Andrew-Philpott/WordCounter/README.md

 Description: This input was used to show that only letter characters can be used to move forward in the application.

+Description: "" is the only input possible for this spec and sets up for the next spec.

 - _Spec: If the user inputted "sentence" contains more than one end of sentence punctuation then return false._

   - Input: word: cat, sentence: "There's my cat Benny.
 Isn't he great?"